barion/barion-web-php/readme.md

 )
 ```

 As you can see, the payment status is now **Succeeded**, which means the payment has been completed successfully.
 The **FundingSource** paramter shows that the payment was completed using a bank card.
+Information about the bank card is available in the **FundingInformation** property.
 Also, the **Payer** parameter of the first transaction shows that the payment was completed by the *John Doe (user@example.com)* user account.

 # Further examples